-Taking preventive action, such as dietary changes, can reduce this risk by between 40 and 75 percent.
-Indeed, between 5 and 10 percent of people with prediabetes go back to normal levels each year, the study says.
+Taking preventive action, such as making dietary changes, can reduce this risk by 40–75%.
+Indeed, 5–10% of people with prediabetes return to normal glucose levels each year, the study suggests.

 If a person with prediabetes knows what action to take, there is a good chance that they can prevent diabetes from developing.

-Prevention plans usually involve two key lifestyle factors: a healthy diet and regular exercise.
+Prevention plans usually involve two key lifestyle factors: a healthful diet and regular exercise.

-Results of the Diabetes Prevention Program in the United States have suggested that, in people who are overweight, each 2.2 pounds (1 kilogram) they lose in a year can reduce their risk of developing diabetes by 16 percent.
+Results of the Diabetes Prevention Program in the United States suggest that in people with overweight, every 2.2 pounds (1 kilogram) they lose per year can reduce their risk of developing diabetes by 16%.

-After 3 years, this would be equal to a 58-percent reduction in risk.
+After 3 years, this would be equal to a 58% reduction in risk.

-A diet that can help to lose weight and manage prediabetes will normally include foods that are:
+A diet that can help a person lose weight and manage prediabetes will normally include foods that are: